 Membership of the University Club is free for University staff.
 It offers social, sporting, and hospitality facilities.
 Staff can also use the University Sports Centre on Iffley Road at discounted rates, including a fitness centre, powerlifting room, and swimming pool.
-See www.club.ox.ac.uk and https://www.sport.ox.ac.uk/.
+See www.club.ox.ac.uk/.